How Much Does an Injection Mold Cost

 • Hydraulic Injection Molding Machines:

-Hydraulic machines work with a help of a hydraulic pump.
+Hydraulic machines work with the help of a hydraulic pump.
 They are characterized by strength and reliable functioning.
-These systems are cheaper in the first instance while having a higher power consumption and a less accurate performance.
+These systems are cheaper in the first instance while having higher power consumption and less accurate performance.

 • Hybrid Injection Molding Machines: